Viewly/token-contracts/README.md

 For this reason, we will set up an official faucet, and fairly distribute a portion of the tokens that are held back, to the content creators and their fans, once our chain launches.

+## Convertibility
+Viewly ERC-20 tokens issued on Ethereum will be convertible into native Viewly tokens when our network launches (in a 1:1 ratio).
+This is achieved trough the `claim()` function in `ViewlySale` contract.
+Calling this contract will register your native Viewly address, and burn the tokens in the process.

+### One to many mapping
+In the future version of this contract, it will be possible to register any number of Viewly addresses, as well as burn arbitrary amounts.
+This would allow users to split their ERC-20 tokens into multiple Viewly accounts, as well as provide exchanges with an easy way to convert the tokens for their clients.

 # Proposed Contract :: ViewlySale